yackx/ipgo/content/programming-blocks/loops.md

 * `InitStmt` is an initialization statement, performed once before starting the loop;
 * `Condition` is the loop condition that must hold true to continue to iterate, for instance `i < 10`;
 * `PostStmt` is a statement executed after each execution of the loop.
-Typically we increment a counter.
+For instance we increment a counter.

-For example, the following program will compute the sum of all integers from 0 to 10 excluded, and print it.
+For example, the following program will compute the sum of all integers from 0 to 10 (0 included and 10 excluded), and print it.

 ```go
 sum := 0